How punk and grunge fashion will reign supreme in 2022 - ExBulletin

 Punk fashion emulates a sense of revolution

 Feeling of revolution, desire for freedom or simple desire to add extravagance in their life (for lack of glitter), men and women celebrate self-expression through a range of punk-inspired looks.
-This is a trend which is starting to take shape and which could culminate in 2022.
-And the return of the punk and grunge genres to the forefront of the music scene, with the reissue of “Nevermind” by Nirvana for example, is very likely.
-Related.
-Punk – with all its ramifications – should be the style that will burst into your wardrobe in a few months.
+This is a trend that is starting to take shape which could reach a peak in 2022.
+And the return of the punk and grunge genres to the forefront of the music scene, with the reissue of “Anything” from Nirvana for example, is most likely related.
+Punk, with all its ramifications, should be the style that will burst into your wardrobe in a few months.

 Grunge and punk say goodbye to boring looks

-No need to wait until the stroke of midnight on December 31st to run into your closet and pull out your most pungent pieces.
+No need to wait until the stroke of midnight on December 31st to rush into your closet and pull out your most punk pieces.
 Cautious overviews of the trend are already appearing in various places.
-Etsy took a look at which fashion pieces are the subject of a growing number of searches on its platform over the past three months to determine which styles users are gradually adopting, and the results are clear: fishnet, studs and the tiles are clearly in fashion.
+Etsy took a look at which fashion pieces are the subject of a growing body of research on its platform over the past three months to determine which styles users are gradually adopting, and the results are clear: fishnet, studs and the tiles are clearly in fashion.
 And while they might not fully define the punk style on their own, they certainly are key parts of it.

 Leather jackets are not left out either, as their demand has increased by 21%.
-And to complete the panoply, all that is missing is fishnet accessories – a basic – for which searches are also up 37%.
+And to complete the panoply, all that is missing is fishnet accessories (a basic!)
+For which searches are also up by 37%.
 The craze for punk fashion has crossed virtual borders with countless looks to discover on different social networks.
 On TikTok, the hashtag #punkstyle has accumulated more than 12 million views.

 Emerald green is the new black

-Taking into account the punk trend, red and black could have been the star colors of the year 2022.
-But of course fashion being fashion, it is full of contradictions and surprises… And suddenly, it is the emerald green that catches the attention of Internet users at the end of the year.
+Considering the punk trend, red and black could have been the star colors of the year 2022.
+But of course fashion being fashion, it is full of contradictions and surprises.
+It is therefore emerald green that is capturing the attention of Internet users at the end of the year.
 Etsy reports a 64% increase in searches for this shade symbolizing nature, of course, but also freedom, hope and above all renewal.

 Sources